-A certificate of deposit (CD), known as a certificate at credit unions, is a safe way to invest money for a fixed period of time at a specified interest rate.
+A certificate of deposit (CD), similar to a certificate at credit unions, is a safe way to invest money for a fixed period of time at a specified interest rate.

 There’s a lot CDs have to offer (and not only for those with money to burn).
 Interest rates have been on the rise as of late, so there’s no time like now to consider this investment option.
 Here are a few misconceptions you may have heard about CD investments—and reasons why you might reconsider this “set it and forget it” way to earn.

 Myth #1: They're only for people with a lot of money

 You don’t need a six-figure salary to invest in a CD.
 Most credit unions and banks offer CDs starting with as little as $1,000 or even $500.